jfilus/byteWIKI/docs/source/unboxing.rst

 **This guide delivers new users a brief overview of the package content and the functions of our byteDEVKIT STM32MP1.
 When unboxing you should find the following components:**

--  The DEVKIT with a 5-inch touchscreen display
+-  The byteDEVKIT STM32MP1 with a 5-inch touchscreen display

 .. image:: https://www.bytesatwork.io/wp-content/uploads/2020/04/unboxing_2kl.jpg
    :scale: 50%